titanknis/Nixos-Installation-Guide/README.md

 ### NixOS Installation Guide

 **Summary:**
-This guide will walk you through the installation of NixOS, covering connecting to WiFi, partitioning the disk, formatting and mounting partitions, and installing NixOS.
-Follow these steps to ensure a smooth setup with an encrypted root filesystem, a dedicated boot partition, and separate home and swap volumes.
+This guide will walk you through installing NixOS, covering connecting to WiFi, partitioning the disk, formatting and mounting partitions, and completing the installation.
+Follow these steps to set up an encrypted root filesystem with dedicated boot, home, and swap volumes.
 ---

 **1. Connect to WiFi:**